berserkware/waffleweb/docs/Getting-Started/Basics.rst

 Adding Middleware
 .................
-To add middleware to your project you can add a argument to your WaffleProj object in your ``project.py``.
+To add middleware to your project you can add a argument to your WaffleProject object in your ``project.py``.

 ``project.py:``